-End of Block bit.
+BLK_END End of = 0 Block bit.
 Used in Block Transfer mode only.

-- = 0 The module sends to the CPU all the requested data; when the Output Buffer is empty it will send not valid data.
-If BERR_VME is enabled, a Bus Error is generated with the readout of the last word in the Output Buffer. - The module sends to the CPU all data until the first EOB word (End of first event); afterwards it will send not valid data.
+The module sends to the CPU all the requested data; when the Output Buffer is empty it will send not valid data. = 1 If BERR_VME is enabled, a Bus Error is generated with the readout of the last word in the Output Buffer.
+The module sends to the CPU all data until the first EOB word (End of first event); afterwards it will send not valid data.
 If BERR_VME is enabled, a Bus Error is generated with the readout of the EOB word.
+PROGRESET Progra = 0 = 1 Immable Reset Mode setting bit. the front panel RESET acts only on data; the front panel RESET acts on all the module, including the Front End.
+BERR_EN Bus Er ror enable bit.
+Used in Block Transfer mode only. = 1 BERR_VME line enabled.